-ERASMUS+

-ERASMUS+
+Erasmus+

 Erasmus+ is a very wide programme, covering a diverse range of actions for students, trainees, teachers, volunteers and more.
-This EU programme helps young people to spend a period of time abroad for studying.
-You might also opt for some on-the-job training abroad.
-Amongst the other actions, you can take part in a youth exchange programme.
-DiscoverEU is a new action that allows 18 years olds to travel around Europe solo or in groups.
+It helps young people to spend a period of time abroad for studying or doing an internship as well as to take part in a youth exchange.
+Erasmus+ also supports youth participation projects with up to 60.000 EUR grants per funded project.

-THE EUROPEAN SOLIDARITY CORPS